-The works displayed also encompass the portrait of a woman, a map of western Tuscany and mortars firing into a fortress.
+The works displayed on Wearside also encompass the portrait of a woman, a map of western Tuscany and mortars firing into a fortress.

 “We’ve been working for the last few years really to put Sunderland back at the heart of the UK in terms of arts and culture.
-We know it’s an incredibly creative city and we know the people are incredibly creative and what we’ve been able to do with the Tall Ships last year.
-We were involved with Danny Boyle’s commission Pages of the Sea.
-We’ve been bringing major national events to Sunderland and really to bring probably the greatest artist in the world, certainly one of the most famous artists in the world, to Sunderland is an amazing step on that journey.
-So it’s an incredibly proud moment for the city, you know, we’ve been chosen as one of only 12 cities across the UK to be hosting the Leonardo exhibition and we’re very pleased,” said Keith Marrin, the Chief Executive of Sunderland Culture, which manages cultural venues in the city.
+We know it’s an incredibly creative city.
+And we know the people are incredibly creative through what we’ve been able to do with the Tall Ships last year.
+We were involved with Danny Boyle’s commission Pages of the Sea,” said Keith Merrin, the Chief Executive of Sunderland Culture, which manages cultural venues in the city.

-Additionally, the neighbouring first floor gallery at Sunderland Museum is hosting What Would Leonardo Make Today?
-The exhibition opens up a debate about what the Renaissance man would have focused on if he had been alive today.
+Additionally, the neighbouring first-floor gallery at Sunderland Museum is hosting What Would Leonardo Make Today?
+The exhibition opens up a debate about what the Renaissance man would have focused on if he had been alive in the 21st century.

 One Day You’ll Be Older Too

-Simulaneously, artist Andrew Tift is exhibiting work from his series One Day You’ll Be Older Too.
+Simultaneously, artist Andrew Tift is exhibiting works from his series One Day You’ll Be Older Too.

 “So I thought I’d like to go into care homes and make some portraits of the residents there and see them as individuals.
 I made them quite poignant portraits with kind of humanity to them, which is kind of what I always aim for, and see them very much as individuals,” added the man whose relationship with Sunderland goes back to the mid-1990s.

-“I did a project through the National Portrait Gallery and BP.
-I came up and did a series of portraits of the Nissan car workers and old shipbuilders, who I met in the working men’s clubs in Southwick.
-I did a show of portraits. before tax.
-I went to the Nissan works in Tokyo and then was it was shown at the National Portrait Gallery,” he explained as we talked in front of his latest pieces.
+“I did a project through the National Portrait Gallery and BP, and did a series of portraits of the Nissan car workers and old shipbuilders, who I met in the working mens’ clubs in Southwick.
+The show of portraits went to the Nissan works in Tokyo.
+Then was it was shown at the National Portrait Gallery,” he explained as we talked in front of his latest pieces.